buytenh/ivykis/contrib/00README.txt

 	event monitoring API.

+iv_openssl/
+	Example module that wraps openssl's I/O functions, so that one can write ivykis SSL-enabled client and server apps.

 kojines/
 	Application that accepts connections forwarded to it by the iptables REDIRECT target, and forwards them to a remote SOCKS5